 Check if you’re lucky and the day pass includes transportation to and from the airport for cities where you’ll need to arrive or leave by plane.

 Hop-on hop-off buses

-If you’re short on time or have some mobility issues, you can discover a lot in a new city with a hop-on hop-off bus.
-While we chose to go on one in Vienna because Mathieu hurt his ankle, in Florence I find it a must.
+If you’re short on time or have some mobility issues, you can discover a lot in a new city with a hop-on hop-off bus when you travel Europe.
+While we chose to go on one in Vienna because Mathieu hurt his ankle, in Florence, I find it a must.
 It gives you a whole new perspective of the city and its narrow streets when you stay on the top deck.
 However, in London, where public transportation already offers some great routes in double-deckers, I find tour busses less interesting.